KDE/digikam-doc/import_tools/remote_import.rst

 .. note::

-    The native URLs selector dialog is only available if you turn on the right option from the **Misc/Appearance** section of the :ref:`configuration panel <appearance_settings>`.
+    The native URLs selector dialog is only available if you turn on the right option from the `Settings --> Configure digiKam... --> Miscellaneous page --> Appearance tab`.
+See  :ref:`this section <appearance_settings>` of the manual for more details.

 After selecting the files to import and closing the native desktop URLs selector, the selected files will appear in the list below the **Select import location** button.